 The number of people involved means complex logistics and greater costs

-The planner may need an assistant or two, the photo and video team may need two or three shooters.
+The planner may need an assistant or two, the photo and/or video team may need two or three shooters.

 Serving staff will be numerous and highly trained if you want all your guests to be eating at the same time.
 A band isn’t going to split the amount you would pay a solo performer, so expect to pay more for the larger the band.

 Sometimes though, you will not see the logistics behind the scenes.
 You may not see the hordes of people that make your wedding dream a reality.
 Kitchen helpers, planning production lines, teams working away to bring your day to life.